OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ## Automate tab not appearing

-The following steps should help troubleshoot any problems related to the **Automate** tab not appearing in Excel for the web.
+The following steps should help troubleshoot any problems related to the **Automate** tab not appearing in Excel on the web.

 1. [Make sure your Microsoft 365 license includes Office Scripts](../overview/excel.md#requirements).
 1. [Have your admin enable the feature](/microsoft-365/admin/manage/manage-office-scripts-settings).